What do Dracula and The Devil Wears Prada have in common?

 The Chilling Masterpiece

-Two years earlier, Stoker had published Dracula, at age 50.
-Stoker wrote a few minor novels in his 40s, but none of them rivaled Dracula.
-According to Belford,
+Two years earlier, at age 50, Stoker had published Dracula.
+He’d written a few minor novels in his 40s, but none of them rivaled this one.
+As Barbara Belford tells us,

 The novel’s genesis was a process, which involved Stoker’s education and interests, his fears and fantasies, as well as those of his Victorian colleagues.
 He dumped the signposts of his life into a supernatural cauldron and called it Dracula.